iann0036/tf-cfn-provider/docs/providers/flexibleengine/CceClusterV3.md

 `HighwaySubnetId` - (Optional) The ID of the high speed network used to create bare metal nodes.
 Changing this parameter will create a new cluster resource.

+`ContainerNetworkType` - (Required) Container network parameters.
+Possible values:.

+### ContainerNetworkType Properties

+`OverlayL2` - An overlay_l2 network built for containers by using Open vSwitch(OVS)
+* `UnderlayIpvlan` - An underlay_ipvlan network built for bare metal servers by using ipvlan.
+* `Vpc-router` - An vpc-router network built for containers by using ipvlan and custom VPC routes.

+`UnderlayIpvlan` - An underlay_ipvlan network built for bare metal servers by using ipvlan.
+* `Vpc-router` - An vpc-router network built for containers by using ipvlan and custom VPC routes.

+`Vpc-router` - An vpc-router network built for containers by using ipvlan and custom VPC routes.

 `ContainerNetworkCidr` - (Optional) Container network segment.
 Changing this parameter will create a new cluster resource.